History of Riley Gaines in Timeline

 2021: Olympic Qualification Tryout

-April 2022: Advocacy Against Transgender Athletes
+April 2022: Lobbying Against Transgender Women in Sports

-April 2022: Retirement From Competitive Swimming
+April 2022: Retirement from Competitive Swimming

 In April 2022, Riley Gaines retired from competitive swimming after the end of her collegiate career.

-September 2022: Support for Rand Paul Campaign
+September 2022: Support for Rand Paul's Campaign

 2022: Graduation from the University of Kentucky

 In 2022, Riley Gaines graduated from the University of Kentucky with a degree in health sciences.
+Her original plan was to become a dentist.

 2022: Marriage to Louis Barker